siteleaf/siteleaf.com/features.markdown

 - title: Open source superpowers.
   is_nested: true
   body:
-  - title: Jekyll-compatible
+  - title: Compatible with Jekyll
     body: We’ve reimagined Siteleaf’s templating system to be 100% compatible with Jekyll.
 We’re keeping all the best parts of the Liquid syntax you already love, and making it work with a larger ecosystem.
 Now you can use any off-the-shelf Jekyll theme, or even take your Siteleaf theme with you.
-  - title: Completely portable
+  - title: Data portability
     body: We believe your data belongs to you.
 With Jekyll, your entire site’s source code and content are now portable, not just the compiled HTML.
 Move sites into and out of Siteleaf easily.
 Even compile it yourself without using Siteleaf.
 You’ll never be locked into a CMS again.
 - title: Sync with GitHub.
   is_nested: true
   body:
-  - title: Automatic theme syncing
+  - title: Theme syncing
     body: No more manually pushing and pulling your theme changes using the command line.
 Siteleaf will automatically sync theme changes directly with GitHub, with no need to install a Siteleaf gem.
   - title: Time machine for your content
     body: No more accidental overwrites or deletes.
 Every edit you (or other authors) make in Siteleaf is synced and backed up to GitHub, including content and theme changes.
 See a log of all edits, who made them, and revert back to any state